 It’s held up so well, all except for an incident with a ladder last year while the gutters were being cleaned out.
 The top plate didn’t survive.
-However the topper piece which is vintage Avon is fine.
-All these years later and it still has a home in my backyard camper retreat.
+However, the topper piece, which is vintage Avon, is fine.
+All these years later, it still has a home in my backyard camper retreat.

 Thrift Store Glassware